Construction and classification of crystalline topological superconductor and insulators in three-dimensional interacting fermion systems: General paradigm of real-space construction

 which results in an extensively trivialized wavefunction:

 where $|T_{g\sigma_j}\rangle$ represents the deformed wavefunction of the 2D block labeled by $g\sigma_j$, and $|\eta\rangle$ represents the wavefunction of the remaining 1D and 0D blocks.

-Next we decompose the 1D and 0D block-states: define a local unitary operator $W$ that is $\mathbb{Z}_3$ symmetric, hence it is only well-defined on 1D blocks.
+Next we decompose the 1D and 0D block states: define a local unitary operator $W$ that is $\mathbb{Z}_3$ symmetric, hence it is only well-defined on 1D blocks.
 Restrict $W$ to $\tau_{1,2}$ and act it on the wavefunction $|\eta\rangle$:

 the regime $\tau_{1,2}$ is in the $\mathbb{Z}_3$-symmetric state $|\beta_{\tau_{1,2}}\rangle$ and the remainder of the 1D and 0D blocks is in the state $|\eta^{\bar{\tau}_{1,2}}\rangle$.
 To deform the system in a symmetric way, we denote that $V_gW_{\tau_{1,2}}V_g^{-1}$ deforms the 1D block $g\tau_{1,2}$ ($g\in T$) and define: